Table of Contents[Hide][Show]

 - drinking enough water to make sure my body could flush out anything it removed

 - avoiding environmental toxins like pesticides and herbicides

-Instead, try making your own (you’ll save money too!):
+Instead, I make my own (try it… you’ll save money too!):

 This is one of the most important steps in stress reduction, and the one we are worst at.
 Historically, the body is used to sleeping when it is dark and being awake when it is light.
 When we stay awake long after the sun has set and don’t get enough cumulative sleep, we interrupt the body’s natural time for restoration and removal of toxins.
 The optimal time for regeneration during sleep is roughly between 10 p.m. and 2 a.m.
 Many people don’t sleep during part or all of this time, causing a backup of toxins and hormones in the body.